Schwenger/House-Of-Tweets/backend/README.md

   However, nobody else should access the same connection.
 - Each "incoming" RabbitMQ queue has its own thread.
 Locking: must happen in the called functions, namely `TwitterConnection.addCitizen` and `PoliticianBackend.setBird`
-- *unsure*: The twitter connection itself spawns at least one thread.
-Locking: *unknown*
+- Tweepy: the streaming part of the twitter connection itself spawns at least one thread, and we're accessing it concurrently for the REST API.
+Locking: `RealTwitterInterface.self.lock`, but *not* when the stream needs to be restarted.
+So essentially we might crash/UB whenever this happens.
+- RealTwitterInterface: (re)spawns a thread every few seconds to do the REST poll if necessary.
 - Note that `TwitterConnection` creates one `filter` for all politicians together, and then one for *each* active citizen. `TwitterConnection` also creates threads (`Timer` objects) to remove citizens.